 In the world of nonprofit mergers, sometimes no good deed goes unpunished.
 Not all nonprofit mergers are successful.
 In this case, the board and staff of two nonprofits looking to merge did a great job of putting their mission and beneficiaries first, only to be ambushed by their lack of stakeholder communication and buy-in.

 - Both Boards had their own strong reasons to merge their nonprofits.

 - Benefits to clients and the community were at the forefront of the merger discussions.

 - There was an early mutual agreement on leadership positions and board structure.

 - A consultant served as a third party and helped staff think of questions and processes they might not have considered.

-- Focus was on communications and selling merger plan.
-Meanwhile, key due diligence had not been occurring.
+- The focus was on communications and selling the merger plan.
+Meanwhile, the parties were ignoring key due diligence.

-- Vocal minority on board challenged board’s every decision.
+- Vocal donors challenged the board’s every decision.

-- Inadequate stakeholder communication resulted in serious backlash from key stakeholders.
+- Inadequate stakeholder communication resulted in a serious backlash.